If we reference Webster's Dictionary, "accountable" is defined as being "responsible, liable, explainable, legally bound, subject to".

 Let's take a look at the consequences that might result from two categories of employee/management safety behavior:

-Meeting or exceeding standards: To restate in an effective accountability system, positive recognition is given regularly (and hopefully often) for meeting or exceeding employer expectations.
+Meeting or exceeding standards: In an effective safety accountability system, positive recognition is given regularly for meeting or exceeding employer expectations.

 If your company does not have a formal safety recognition program, take a look at some examples.